HELPING YOU UNDERSTAND THE PROCESS OF SELLING

 What happens once a purchaser is found?

-- We exchange contracts: The agent provides us with details of the purchaser and we arrange for an exchange of contract once the purchaser is in a position to unconditionally exchange contracts and make payment of the agreed deposit (usually 10%).
+- We exchange Contracts (also known as a solicitor exchange): The agent provides us with the details of the purchaser, and we arrange for contract for sale to be issued to the purchaser’s solicitor.
+Once the purchaser is in a position to unconditionally exchange contracts and make payment of the agreed deposit (usually 10%) we too arrange for you to sign a copy of the contract for sale, and we then facilitate the exchange of contracts.
 The property remains on the market until the exchange of contracts.

-- Agent exchanges contracts: You and the purchaser sign the contract with the agent upon acceptance of the offer and the purchaser pays a .25% deposit.
-By law the purchaser receives a minimum five-day cooling off period which is for their benefit only; you as vendor are committed to the sale from exchange.
-The property is off the market for the time of signing notwithstanding that the purchaser may elect not to proceed within the cooling off period.
+- Agent exchanges Contracts on a cooling off period: You and the purchaser both agree on an offer and sign the contract with the agent, the purchaser pays a deposit equivalent to 0.25% of the purchase price, and the agent exchanges contracts on a cooling off period.
+By law the purchaser must receive a minimum five-day cooling off period which is for their benefit only.
+You are committed to the sale from the time of exchange, and do not have the option to pull out.
+The property is off the market from the time of signing the contract notwithstanding that the purchaser may elect to rescind the contract at any time during the cooling off period.

-Once contracts are exchanged by the agent, you as the vendor are bound by the terms and conditions of the contract as drafted.
+Once contracts are exchanged by the agent, you as the vendor are bound by the terms and conditions of the contract as drafted unless changes are agreed to by the purchaser.

 What should I do before allowing an agent to exchange contracts on my sale?

-You should ring Meehans on our conveyancing Hotline on 0418 37 32 37 for advice prior to signing the contract.
+You should ring Meehans on our Helpline on 0418 37 32 37 for advice prior to signing the contract for sale.

-- The inclusions and exclusions marked on the contract are correct;
+- The inclusions and exclusions marked on the contract for sale are correct;

-- If you have a mortgage that you have ensured the purchase price covers your mortgage and associated discharge costs in addition to agent’s commission.
+- If you have a mortgage, you must ensure that the purchase price covers your mortgage payout and associated discharge costs in addition to your agent’s commission.

-- That you have arrangements in place for accommodation upon vacation of the property within the time frame of the contract.
-A usual contract is for six weeks.
-If this contract has a cooling off period you may in fact have only five weeks to source alternative accommodation.
+- That you have arrangements in place for your accommodation upon vacation of the property within the time frame for settlement as outlined in the contract for sale.
+A usual settlement period is six weeks from the date of exchange.
+Please note that the days included in the cooling off period are also counted in the settlement term, so you may in fact have only five weeks to source alternative accommodation if contracts are exchanged on a six week settlement with a five day cooling off period.

-- If you have tenants that are under a current Residential tenancy agreement.
-The property will need to be sold subject to existing tenancies.
-If you have tenants that are holding over under a Residential Tenancy Agreement we need to ensure that you have sufficient time to give them notice to vacate prior to the completion date if your purchaser elects vacant possession.
+- If the property is being sold with a tenant that is under a current Residential Tenancy Agreement then the property will need to be sold subject to existing tenancies.
+If you have tenants that are holding over under a Residential Tenancy Agreement (i.e. their Residential Tenancy Agreement has expired), and the purchaser elects vacant possession, we need to ensure that you have sufficient time to give the tenant the required notice to vacate prior to the completion date.

-- That any additions to the property have been done without council approvals are disclosed in the contract.
+- That any additions/alterations to the property that may have been carried out without council approvals are disclosed in the contract.

-- That if you are wishing to purchase another property simultaneously that you have made the agent aware of this.
+- That if you are wishing to purchase another property simultaneously that you have made the agent aware of this and the terms of that purchase (i.e. deposit requirements, settlement term etc).

 What happens after the contracts are exchanged and the cooling off period expires?